harmonysoft-tech/traute/README.md

   public void service(Input input) {
     checkNotNull(input, "'input' argument must not be null");
+    // Process the input
   }
   ```

-*Kotlin* really solves the problem but *Java* is still a very popular language, so, we have to live with nullable values.
-It's not always convenient to use *IntelliJ* build system for compiling sources to get that *null*-checks and the code which explicitly ensures preconditions like *checkNotNull()* also looks not that appealing.
+*Kotlin* really solves the problem but *Java* is still a very popular language, so, we have to deal with nullable values.
+It's not always convenient to use *IntelliJ* build system for compiling sources to get that *null*-checks and the code which explicitly ensures preconditions via *checkNotNull()* or explicit *if (input == null) { throw new NullPointerException("<description>") }* also looks not that appealing.

 More common setup is to configure a build through [Gradle](https://gradle.org/)/[Maven](http://maven.apache.org/).
-It would not harm to get *IDE* tips on possible *null*-related problems and that auto-generated runtime checks without explicitly programming them though.
+It would not harm to get *IDE* tips on possible *null*-related problems and that auto-generated runtime checks without explicitly putting them into code.

 Current tool solves the second problem - it allows to add *null*-checks into *\*.class* files during compilation based on source code annotations.